Meet the authors

 Meet the Authors: Paul Gilroy and Lawrence Wareing

-Paul Gilroy, who has worked in the children and young people’s residential care sector for 35 years, most of them with CrossReach, and Lawrence Wareing, freelance writer and editor, discuss their article, The other side of the wall, which describes the closure of CrossReach’s last remaining residential school, Ballikinrain, and marks an important stage in the evolution of the charity’s care for young people, to quite literally walk beyond the estate – rather remote and set apart – into local towns and villages.
+Paul Gilroy, who has worked in the children and young people’s residential care sector for 35 years, most of them with CrossReach, and Lawrence Wareing, freelance writer and editor, discuss their article, The other side of the wall, which describes the closure of CrossReach’s last remaining residential school, Ballikinrain, which marks an important stage in the evolution of the charity’s care for young people, to quite literally walk beyond the estate – rather remote and set apart – into local towns and villages.

 Meet the Author: Kathy Grant

 Children and families social worker Kathy Grant discusses her article, Reflections on Life Space Intervention in Social Work, and talks about her own personal experience of frontline social work practice during the COVID-19 public health emergency.
-The response to the pandemic has brought challenges but has also created positive opportunities for reflection, change, motivation, and created a re-energising for the parts of the ‘job’ Kathy had forgotten.
+The response to the pandemic has brought challenges, but has also created positive opportunities for reflection, change, motivation, and created a re-energising for the parts of the ‘job’ Kathy had forgotten.

 Meet the Author: Frank Ainsworth